 California burglary law is divided into “first-degree” and second-degree.”
 First-degree burglary is burglary of a residence.
 Second-degree burglary is the burglary of any other type of structure (including stores and businesses).2

-Burglary is distinct from the crime of Penal Code 459.5 PC shoplifting, which was created by the voter initiative Proposition 47 in 2014.
+Burglary is distinct from California's shoplifting law in Penal Code 459.5 PC, which was created by the voter initiative Proposition 47 in 2014.
 Shoplifting occurs when a person enters an open business, with the intent to steal merchandise worth nine hundred fifty dollars ($950) or less.3

 Here are some examples of behavior that could lead to burglary charges in California:

 - Breaking into a house while the owners are not home with the intent to steal electronics and jewelry;